-OpenGL Performer is an integral part of the SGI visual simulation systems.
+OpenGL Performer is an integral part of SGI visual simulation systems.
 It provides the interface to advanced features available exclusively with the SGI product line, such as the InfiniteReality, InfiniteReality2, Silicon Graphics Octane, Silicon Graphics O2, and VPro graphics subsystems.
 OpenGL Performer teamed with InfiniteReality or Octane provide a sophisticated image generation system in a powerful, flexible, and extensible software environment.
-OpenGL Performer is also tuned to operate at peak efficiency on each graphics platform produced by SGI; you do not need the hardware sophistication of InfiniteReality graphics to benefit from OpenGL Performer.
+OpenGL Performer is also tuned to operate efficiently on a variety of graphics platforms; you do not need the hardware sophistication of InfiniteReality graphics to benefit from OpenGL Performer.